JustBeU: a journey of self-discovery

 As the girls shared their feelings with me, I realized something.
 They may be a part of a new generation facing challenges that I never did, but a common theme was clear.

 Feelings of loneliness and insecurity, longing to ﬁt in and be accepted, the pressure to be perfect, and the need to feel beautiful are timeless and surpass eating disorders.
-As a result, I knew this project needed to encompass so much more than a discussion of eating disorders.
+As a result, I knew this project needed to encompass so much more than a discussion of eating disorders, and the targeted age needed to encompass K-12.

 JustBeU is a journey to help young girls realize there are times when we all feel inadequate, ugly, and unworthy.
 But underneath those self-defeating thoughts, we all possess many strengths and abilities waiting to be revealed.